harrycresswell/hc/content/page/about.md

 ## How I made this site

-For those who are interested in how I built this site, here's a quick overview:
+For the geeks out there, here's a quick overview of how I built this site:

 I'm using [Hugo](https://gohugo.io/), a lightening fast static site engine.
 It's hosted for free on [Github](https://github.com/harrycresswell/hc).